What does “transgender” mean?

 What are the causes of being trans?

 This is still a fairly new field of empirical research.
+Being trans cannot as of yet be diagnosed like some medical pathologies such as cancer or the flu using empirical tools of measurements.
 There is some preliminary evidence of correlating biological factors but causation is incredibly hard to conclusively establish in humans for complex traits like being trans.
 So, in a nutshell, no one really knows the true cause(s) of being trans.
 Furthermore, trans people are a highly varied population and there might be multiple, overlapping, causes that interact strongly with the environmental context making the extrapolation of causality to single biological factors very complicated.

 For a literature review of the biological foundations of trans identity, see: